 General Dentistry in Los Angeles

-Your first visit to LA Dental Clinic will usually include a dental cleaning and an oral exam.
-Whether you are young or old, your oral health is our top priority and this is certainly not an exam that you can fail.
-Our dentists are gentle and careful, we want to be sure you feel at ease!
+Your first visit to LA Dental Clinic will include a dental cleaning and an oral exam.
+Whether you are young or older, your oral health is our top priority and this is certainly not an exam that you can fail.
+Our dentists are gentle and careful, we want to be sure you feel comfortable!

-Each member of our team is committed to providing the highest level of individualized dental care.
-We understand that for some, going to the dentist can cause the heart to start racing, and we want to assure our patients that once you set foot in our office, our goal is to make you feel relaxed and welcome, just like part of the family!
+Each member of our team provides individualized dental care.
+We understand that for some, going to the dentist can cause the heart to start racing.
+We want to assure our patients that once you set foot in our office, our goal is to make you feel relaxed and welcome, just like part of the family!

 Our top priority is your individual oral hygiene and health.
-Your smile is our passion, and we strive to make sure you leave our office smiling!
+We strive to make sure you leave our office smiling!

 Our clinic provides a variety of routine examination procedures for patients concerned about their oral health.
 When you visit us for the first time, we will take the necessary radiographs and do any preliminary tests needed in order to assess your dental health and diagnose any treatment you may need.